connorjburton/hmac-auth-express/README.md

 ```

 In the future we may expose the core middleware logic standalone, so that you can inject this yourself in any middleware function signature of your choosing.

+## Tests

+100% code coveage is a hard requirement of this package, enforced with automated coverage checks.
+The [GitHub action](https://github.com/connorjburton/hmac-auth-express/blob/master/.github/workflows/ci.yml) will use `awk` to ensure that the action fails if any coverage criteria is less than 100% for any source file.

+Running the tests requires Node.js v20 or higher.

+To run tests run `yarn test`

+To run tests with coverage run `yarn test --experimental-test-coverage`

 ## FAQs